danielrcollins1/OED-Expanded/gameplay.md

 |Swimming    |2 in 6\* |\+ Strength *Bonus*; -# of Stone carried; +/-1 for water conditions|
 |Tracking    |4 in 6\**|+/- 1 small or large parties, inclement weather, and the like|

 \* Fighters and Thieves gain a +2 as noted in their class description, for a base 4 in 6 chance.

 \*\* Fighters with the Tracking feat only

 **Climbing**: When climbing you move at half speed on a successful check.
 A failed check is stalled movement.
 If you fail the roll by 2 pips or greater you fall.

 **Climbing with Rope**: Grants a +2 to the roll and allows one to move downward at up to 4x speed.
 A sharp jolt while on the rope results in a 1 in 20 chance for the rope to break.

 **Hauling with Rope**: A character can haul a load safely up or down a rope equal to their Strength score in Stone.
 A sharp jolt while on the rope results in a 1 in 20 chance for the rope to break.

 **Detection**: Used to find a secret door, listen at a door, discover a trap, etc. Listening can not be done while wearing a helmet.

 **Doff Armor**: It takes 1 round (each) to remove a shield, helm, or backpack.
 Leather and Chain armor have a 3 in 6 chance per round.
 Plate requires 3 turns to remove with assistance.

 **Force a Door**: Limited to one character per door panel.
 Special tools (ropes, ram, etc.) will allow the summation of all character's Strength modifiers.

-**Jumping**: A running jump will allow a man sized creature to cover a distance of d6×3 feet, + Strength *Bonus*, - encumbrance level.
+**Jumping**: A running jump will allow a human sized creature to cover a distance of d6×3 feet, + Strength *Bonus*, - encumbrance level.
 Half again for a long jump, half again for a vertical jump.

 **Swimming**: When swimming you move at half speed on a successful check.
 A failed check is stalled movement.
 If you fail the roll by 2 pips or greater you sink (see Drowning/Suffocation).
 You may swim at full speed with a -2 to the check.

 ### Hazards
 In general, all spells and harmful effects should require an attack or allow some form of saving throw to either negate the effect or result in half effect/damage.

 **Diseases**: When afflicted with a disease, a Save vs Breath will avoid Strength damage for the day.
 Recovery requires bed rest.

 - *Rat Plague*: –1d12 Strength per day.
 Recover 3 Strength per week of rest.
 - *Tick Fever*: –1d6 Strength per week.
 Recover 1 Strength per week of rest.